South of Market Crime Rate Trends — San Francisco

 South of Market — universally called SoMa — is the formerly industrial district south of Market Street, transformed since the 1990s into a dense mix of tech offices, condos, museums (including SFMOMA), and the convention space at Moscone Center.
 It carries a 24-hour rhythm distinct from the rest of the city, with nightlife clusters, the Caltrain terminus, and an uneven mix of long-time residents, single-room-occupancy hotels, and new-build towers.

-Eight categories moved in South of Market this month — four one-month below-trend signals and four sustained structural shifts.
-The pattern is broadly downward across both violent and property crime, with no spikes and no rare events in the mix.
+Eight categories moved in South of Market this April — four ran below trend as one-month drops and four registered as sustained structural shifts.
+The overall shape is broadly downward across property and violent crime, with no spikes anywhere in the mix.

 Notable signals 4